 The term engagement shoots is popular, but these are basically couple shoots, and these are an invaluable way for you both to get used to the camera, and for me to get to know you both better.
 They usually last around an hour, and during that time I’ll shoot away in an informal way, whilst sharing some tips on looking fabulous in photos.
 Posture is especially important in any of the formal shots, and quite often there’s subtle things you can do that make a big difference, so we’ll have a play about with those in an informal way.
 Couples always tell me afterwards how much more relaxed they feel about their wedding photography, so you won’t just get some gorgeous portraits, the experience will help you both feel more relaxed about your wedding day photos.
 In addition, you’ll have portraits that you can perhaps feature on a signing frame or acrylic print for guests to leave messages on the wedding day.
 Here’s an example of Laura & Dan’s signing frame last year:

-Engagement shoots can take place anywhere in the North West area.
+Engagement shoots can take place anywhere in Scotland or North West England.
 I generally suggest you choose somewhere that’s either got a special connection with you both, or that contrasts with your wedding photos, so if you’re having a summer wedding, perhaps you’d like an engagement shoot during autumn?
 Or maybe you’d like cherry blossom trees to feature in your engagement shoot pictures?
 Or a cornfield?
 The list is endless, we’ll work together to discuss location options during your complimentary consultation.

 National Trust & Privately Owned Venues